 The Company recognizes revenue on time-and-material contracts over time as services are performed and expenses are incurred.
 Time-and-material contracts typically bill at an agreed upon hourly rate, plus out-of-pocket expense reimbursement.
-Out-of-pocket expense reimbursement amounts vary by assignment, but on average represent less than 2% of total revenues.
-Revenue is earned when the Company's consultants are working on projects.
+Out-of-pocket expense reimbursement amounts vary by assignment, but on average represent less than 2% of the total contract revenues.
+Revenue is earned on a per transaction or labor hour basis, as that amount directly corresponds to the value of the Company's performance.
 Revenue recognition is negatively impacted by holidays and consultant vacation and sick days.

 The Company recognizes revenue on fixed price contracts over time as services are rendered and uses a cost-based input method to measure progress.
-Determining a measure of progress requires management to make judgments that affect the timing of recognizing revenue.
+Determining a measure of progress requires management to make judgments that affect the timing of revenue recognized.
 Under the cost-based input method, the extent of progress towards completion is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues, including estimated fees or profits, are recorded proportionally as costs are incurred.
+Incurred cost represents work performed, which corresponds with, and thereby best depicts, the transfer of control to the client.
 The Company has determined that the cost-based input method provides a faithful depiction of the transfer of goods or services to the customer.
 Estimated losses are recognized immediately in the period in which current estimates indicate a loss.
 We record deferred revenues when cash payments are received or due in advance of our performance, including amounts which may be refundable.